FOREX-Dollar licks wounds after payrolls shock, focus turns to inflation

 By Kevin Buckland

-TOKYO, May 10 (Reuters) - The dollar languished near a more than two-month low versus major peers on Monday as investors continued to assess the implications for monetary policy of a disappointing U.S. employment report, ahead of inflation data this week.
+TOKYO, May 10 (Reuters) - The dollar sank to a more than two-month low versus major peers on Monday after a disappointing U.S. employment report prompted investors to temper expectations for higher interest rates, with focus now shifting to inflation data this week.

-The U.S. created only a little more than a quarter of the jobs that economists had forecast last month and the unemployment rate unexpectedly ticked higher, pouring cold water on speculation the pandemic recovery could spark faster inflation that the Federal Reserve anticipates.
+The United States created a little more than a quarter of the jobs that economists had forecast last month and the unemployment rate unexpectedly ticked higher, pouring cold water on speculation about runaway inflation.

-The dollar index =USD, which measures the greenback against six rivals, stood at 90.178, after dipping as low as 90.128 for the first time since Feb.
-26.
+The dollar index =USD, which measures the greenback against six rivals, stood at 90.259, after dipping as low as 90.128 for the first time since Feb.
+26 earlier in the session.

-Notably, the British pound GBP=D3 rallied 0.3%, rising as high as $1.4036 for the first time since Feb.
+Notably, the British pound GBP=D3 was the biggest gainer among the most-traded currencies, rallying 0.5% to the highest since Feb.
 25, despite Scotland's leader saying another referendum on independence was inevitable after her party's resounding election victory.

 "The USD’s choppy downtrend can continue this week," Commonwealth Bank of Australia strategist Kim Mundy wrote in a client note, predicting a break above $1.22 for the euro.